slemire/slemire.github.io/_posts/2019-08-31-htb-writeup-onetwoseven.md

 ### Getting the user flag

-I can get the source of all the PHP files from the main website:
+I can get the source of all the PHP files from the main website by creating additional symlinks:

 ```
 sftp> ln -s /var/www/html/signup.php signup.txt